BDCPatrick/BDC_GasHelper_Doc/README.md

 ### Activate the GameplayAbilitySystem
-After you successfully enabled Sourc-Support in your Project (or you started it as a C++ Project), you can open the Widget again.
+After you successfully enabled Source-Support in your Project (or you started it as a C++ Project), you can open the Widget again.

 This Time, the Widget should recognize the enabled Source-Support.
 If you already set up GAS for this Project, the Widget will skip the next Step.
-If GAS is not activated yet, you will be guided to the Actiavtaion Page.
+If GAS is not activated yet, you will be guided to the Activation Page.

 On this Page, the Widget will edit your *.Build.cs and your *.uproject File to place in the GAS Dependencies.
-This will happen automatically when doubleclicking the ```Activate GAS``` Button.
+This will happen automatically when double clicking the ```Activate GAS``` Button.
 <p align="center">
   <img src="Images/GasHelper_05.png" alt="None">
 </p>